Please note! This historical article concerns scientific dishonesty under the Danish rules applicable until 1 July 2017.

 What is scientific dishonesty?

-Under the Danish Act on the Research Advisory System, scientific dishonesty (or research misconduct) is defined as follows cf. section 2(3) of the Danish Act on the Research Advisory System.
+Under the Danish Act on the Research Advisory System, scientific dishonesty (now generally known as research misconduct) is defined as follows, cf. section 2(3) of the Danish Act on the Research Advisory System.

 Falsification, fabrication, plagiarism and other serious violation of good scientific practice committed wilfully or grossly negligently by planning, performing or reporting of research results.

 Scientific dishonesty thus implies a serious breach of good scientific practice which was committed intentionally or grossly negligently.

 The three main examples of scientific dishonesty in this definition – falsification, fabrication and plagiarism – are also used internationally and are often referred to as ”FFP”.
 Scientific dishonesty is not limited to the above.

 Cases of scientific dishonesty that are central for Danish research can be taken up by the Danish Committees on Scientific Dishonesty (DCSD).

 A historical review of the concept of dishonesty in Denmark may be found in the DCSD’s ruling of 18 December 2013 on manipulation of graphical material (case no. 1), cf. section 7.1.